TheAbubakrAbu/Periodic-Table-Explorer/README.md

 # Periodic Table Explorer

 **Periodic Table Explorer** is an interactive Java console application designed to help users explore, search, and test their knowledge of the periodic table.
-This project was developed as part of my **IB Computer Science Internal Assessment (IA)** for the **Standard Level (SL)** course.
+I developed this project in my junior year of high school (11th grade) during Spring 2023 as part of my **IB Computer Science Internal Assessment (IA)** for the **Standard Level (SL)** course.

+My class was the first at our school to take IB Computer Science, making us the "test group."
+As the pilot group, we faced challenges such as limited resources and preparation time for both students and our teacher.
+Despite these challenges, I earned an **A** in the class and achieved the highest score in the class—a **6/7** on the IB Computer Science SL exam.

 ## About the Project